laminas/laminas-authentication/docs/book/intro.md

-When the automatic use of persistent storage is inappropriate for a particular use case, a developer may bypass the use of the `Zend\Authentication\AuthenticationService` class, using an adapter class directly.
+When the automatic use of persistent storage is inappropriate for a particular use case, a developer may bypass the use of the `Laminas\Authentication\AuthenticationService` class, using an adapter class directly.
 Direct use of an adapter class involves configuring and preparing an adapter object and then calling its `authenticate()` method.
 Adapter-specific details are discussed in the documentation for each adapter.
 The following